-You can dry cranberries in your oven on a baking sheet at very low temperature, or in a food dehydrator.
+You can easily dry cranberries at home in your oven on a baking sheet at very low temperature, or by using a food dehydrator.

-Dried cranberries make great snacks, and usually have way less sugar than store bought packaged dried cranberries.
+Dehydrated, or dried cranberries make great snacks, or for use in salads, and usually have way less sugar than store bought packaged dried cranberries.

 They are also a delicious substitution for raisins in muffins and bread recipes.

 This standard store bought bag of cranberries which is typically one half pound.

 The recipe can be increased to accommodate the amount of dried cranberries you need.

 You can cut the sugar down for a less sweet dried cranberry, but keep in mind that these are already much less sweet than the store bought dried cranberries.

 Whether you are using the oven method or food dehydrator, the recipe is the same.

 You will need parchment paper or a non stick silicone mat because they get very stick before they're fully dried.

 Rinse the cranberries just to remove any unwanted debris.